+1 (310) 507-9038

 Window Regulator Replacement When Repair Is Not Enough

-Some window regulator failures can be corrected with repair, but window regulator replacement may be needed when the regulator assembly is broken, bent, seized, or too worn to function correctly.
-A technician inspects the full system to determine which service is appropriate.
+Some window regulator failures can be corrected with repair, but window regulator replacement may be recommended when the regulator assembly, cable, or lift mechanism is broken, worn, or no longer able to support the glass securely.

 Request Window Regulator